 This tasty mixture of baked nuts and seeds works perfectly for a keto style low carb granola.
 Make it ahead and top with a splash of cream when you’re ready for a filling and nutrient-rich bowl of power fuel.

-Not only is this granola great for a quick low-carb breakfast, but it’s also great for a take-along keto camping food (no cooking) or snack.
+Not only is this granola great for a quick low-carb breakfast, but it’s also great for a take-along keto camping food (no cooking).
+It makes a healthy road trip snack — crunchy and delicious right out of the container.

 Alternative sweeteners have gained popularity as we continue to learn about the negative health consequences of sugar.
 This recipe uses monk fruit sweetener as a natural sugar substitute.